 Vintage Recipe

-I made these sugar cookies from a vintage recipe I discovered on a torn sheet of paper tucked into a folder with countless other recipes.
-It caught my eye because it used pistachios—an ingredient I had in abundance from a large bag of unshelled nuts.
-Intrigued, I decided to try the recipe, and I can confidently say that these cookies were well worth the effort!
+I found a vintage sugar cookie recipe on a torn sheet of paper.
+It was tucked into a folder filled with countless other recipes.
+The recipe caught my eye because it used pistachios—an ingredient I had in abundance from a large bag of unshelled nuts.
+Intrigued, I decided to give it a try.
+I can confidently say these cookies were well worth the effort!

 Recipe Updates to Vintage Pistachio Sugar Cookies

-Because this is a vintage recipe, I changed a few things because modern tastes have changed since it was written.
+Because this is a vintage recipe, I changed a few things to reflect modern tastes.

-- I added more pistachios to the dough than the recipe listed and added them to the top of the cookies.
+- I added more pistachios to the dough than the recipe called for and sprinkled them on top of the cookies.

 - I added coarse sugar to the top of the cookies since they are not overly sweet.